 - Violation of the clinical or lab dress code.
-This includes required equipment. (film badge, name tag, initial markers, SVC patch, clinical notebook). - Inappropriate use of hospital OR scrubs. - Leaving clinical early without permission - Improper phone call when absent from or late to clinical - Absences or tardiness in excess of the maximum allowable for class or clinical. - Not using markers, mismarking or mislabeling films or images. - Using someone else's marker. - Not introducing yourself or explaining the exam to the patient. - Not following department protocol. - Passing poor quality films or images - Not finishing an exam (including paperwork). - Inconsistent performance in clinical (inability to perform an exam when documented competent). - Not cleaning or stocking assigned clinical room or picking up after assigned lab period. - Unavailable in assigned area - Poor attitude as evidenced by being argumentative, unwarranted complaining, being rude, and/or unmotivated or showing no interest.

-- Unable to follow instructions from technologist/clinical staff; unable to use knowledge learned in class for clinical practice. - Inappropriate use of personal devices.
-Computer use at the clinical site, not related to radiology education (ie studying, personal use
+This includes the required equipment.
+(Radiation badge, name tag, initial markers, SVC patch, clinical notebook). - Inappropriate use of hospital OR scrubs. - Leaving clinical early without permission - Improper phone call when absent from or late to clinical - Absences or tardiness more than the maximum allowable for class or clinical. - Not using markers, mismarking, or mislabeling films or images. - Using someone else's marker. - Not introducing yourself or explaining the exam to the patient. - Not following department protocol. - Passing inferior quality images - Not finishing an exam (including paperwork). - Inconsistent performance in clinical (inability to perform an exam when documented competent). - Not cleaning or stocking assigned clinical room or picking up after assigned lab period. - Unavailable in assigned area - Poor attitude as evidenced by being argumentative, unwarranted complaining, being rude, and/or unmotivated or showing no interest. - Unable to follow instructions from technologist/clinical staff; unable to use knowledge learned in class for clinical practice. - Inappropriate use of personal devices. - Computer use at the clinical site, not related to radiology education (i.e. studying, personal use